CSS corner-shape: Goodbye Boring Corners

 Values and Syntax

-The superellipse equation is: $|x/a|^n + |y/b|^n = 1$
+$|x/a|^n + |y/b|^n = 1$

-square (n=infinity) nullifies the border-radius entirely.
-The corner becomes a perfect 90-degree angle.
-This seems useless on its own, but it’s essential for animations - you can transition smoothly from square to any other value.
+square (n=infinity) - Cancels the border-radius entirely.
+Seems useless but its essential for animations - you can transition smoothly from square to any other value.

 .round { corner-shape: round; }